Restaurants, cafes, and other food business… fail. All the time.

 lack of good ideas

 Here is where Food Design Thinking comes in.
-My upcoming Food Design Tinking course will provide you with all the tools and resources you need to generate multiple, innovative ideas for your food business (ideas for dishes, whole restaurants, events, products, etc.).
-The content of this course is absolutely unique, and 100% exclusive.
-You won’t find a similar approach to food creativity, or similars tools and techniques, anywhere else.
-Keep in touch to be the first one to know when this course is available.
+Food Design Thinking methodology provides companies and food designers with all the tools and resources necessary to generate multiple, innovative ideas: ideas for dishes, whole restaurants, events, products, etc.).
+The content of this process is absolutely unique, and 100% exclusive.
+You won’t find a similar approach to food creativity, or similar tools and techniques, anywhere else.

 What Food Design Thinking is:

 What is the difference between Food Design and Food Design Thinking?

 Food Design is the Design discipline concerned with everything around food and the act of eating.
 Food Design Thinking is the process that leads to generating new and innovative ideas for any food and eating-related project.

 What is the difference between Food Design Thinking and Design Thinking?

 What makes Food Design Thinking, is a series of specifically designed tools and techniques.
 These are designed to trigger creativity for projects around food, and could not, for example, be used in a general Design Thinking process.
 While it is appropriate to use a Design Thinking process for food projects, I argue that when designing food and around the act of eating, adopting a Food Design Thinking process will lead to better and more cohesively designed propositions.

 For whom is Food Design Thinking?

 Food Design Thinking is for food companies, food startups, food designers, and food innovators wanting to design new products or solutions.